 Overscale area at scale boundary

 ECDIS displays all chart data at the same scale.
 In order to avoid leaving part of the display blank, the display may be rendered using data from multiple datasets.
-These datasets may contain Data Coverage areas with varying maximumDisplayScales.
+These datasets may contain Data Coverage areas with varying optimumDisplayScale.

-The area fill OVERSC01 must be used to indicate Data Coverage areas displayed {, X2 or more larger than} the maximumDisplayScale; provided that the area was displayed automatically by the ECDIS in order to avoid leaving that portion of the display blank.
+The area fill OVERSC01 must be used to indicate Data Coverage areas displayed X2 or more larger than the optimumDisplayScale; provided that the area was displayed automatically by the ECDIS in order to avoid leaving that portion of the display blank.

-NOTE: This symbol applies only to the automatic overscaling performed by the ECDIS in matching ENCs at different maximumDisplayScales.
-It should not be applied to an overscale display deliberately requested by the mariner, which should trigger the overscale indication required by IMO Performance Standard section 6.1.1.
+NOTE: This rule applies only to the automatic overscaling performed by the ECDIS in matching ENCs at different optimumDisplayScale.
+It should not be applied to an overscale display deliberately requested by the mariner, which should trigger the overscale indication required by IMO Performance Standard MSC 530(106) section 6.1.1.

 A different overscale situation arises when the ship approaches a scale boundary from a larger to a smaller scale ENC, typically when leaving harbour.
 In combining data from the large scale and the small scale ENCs to generate a display at the larger scale, the ECDIS will have "grossly enlarged" the small scale data.

-In addition to drawing the scale boundaries, the "grossly overscale" part of the display should be identified with area fill OVERSC01, as illustrated in Figure C-1.
+In addition to drawing the scale boundaries, the "grossly overscale" part of the display must be identified with area fill OVERSC01, as illustrated in Figure C-1.

-In this context, "grossly enlarged" and "grossly overscale" should be taken to mean that the display scale is enlarged/overscale by X2 or more with respect to the maximumDisplayScale.
-For example, at the left edge of Figure C-1 the display scale of 1/12,500 is X4 the maximumDisplayScale of 1/50,000, and so the overscale pattern is required.
+In this context, "grossly enlarged" and "grossly overscale" should be taken to mean that the display scale is enlarged/overscale by X2 or more with respect to the optimumDisplayScale.
+For example, at the left edge of Figure C-1 the display scale of 1/12,500 is X4 the optimumDisplayScale of 1/50,000, and so the overscale pattern is required.